YanWittmann/launch-anything/doc/how-to.md

   `varname1 = value1; varname2 = value2; ...`
 - Hex, binary and octal numbers can be entered using `0x`, `0b` and `0o` as prefix.
 Convert to different systems by using `toHex` and `toBin`
+- Strings are supported by using `"string"`.
+String can be concatenated using `+`, multiplied using `*` and used as parameter in several functions, such as `replace`, `split` and `join`.
+- Sort a list or several function arguments using `sort`.
+A function can be passed as first parameter to use as comparator.

 Examples: